 The project has been awarded with The UNESCO Asia-Pacific Award of Distinction for Cultural Heritage Conservation for 2016.

 The church is of major historical significance and is said to be among the oldest Danish heritages of Serampore.
 If you stand facing the church and look rightward, you will see some small rooms with sheds.
 These were the original guardroom which is still standing there from the colonial times.

 A similar interesting historical landmark is the Serampore Palace.
 Popularly known as the Serampore Rajbari, the magnificent structure was built by the Goswamis who used to be the affluent Brahmin Zamindars of erstwhile Serampore.

 It is said that when the Danish were planning to sell Serampore to the British in 1845, the Goswamis offered to pay 11,00,000 rupees to buy the entire town.
 The Danish refused, but later they sold it to the British East India Company for 12,00,000 rupees.

 Today only a part of the palace is inhabited by the descendants of the Goswamis.
 The other portions serve as a school and a space for organizing marriages and other functions.
 The famous Bengali movie ‘Bhooter Bobishyat ‘ was shot here and the plot itself revolves around the palace.

-As a traveler you will surely be intrigued to take photos of the magnificent building and explore every nook and corner of the palace, especially if you have seen the movie, but be aware of some local people and neighbors who can create a problem.
-So it is better if you take a prior permission from the family after convincing the guard with some friendly chats.
+As a traveller, you will surely be intrigued to take photos of the magnificent building and explore every nook and corner of the palace, especially if you have seen the movie, but be aware of some local people and neighbours who can create a problem.
+So it is better if you take prior permission from the family after convincing the guard with some friendly chats.